 RVG is first to commit to decarbonisation gold standard.

-We’re supporting Retirement Villages Group (RVG) in creating the UK’s first net zero carbon scheme in the later living sector.
+We’re supporting Retirement Villages Group (RVG) in creating the UK’s first net zero carbon scheme in the Integrated Retirement Communities sector.

 The 196-home mixed-use development at West Byfleet, Surrey, will be the first to use UKGBC’s Net Zero Carbon Buildings Framework Definition.